Instability and self-propulsion of flexible autophoretic filaments: Dynamical equations of flexible autophoretic filaments

 with the components being

 where $\mathcal{M}(s)=\bar{\mathcal{M}}(s)/|M|$ is the dimensionless phoretic mobility.
-Thus, $\tilde{\bm{u}}_{\mathrm{slip}}$ comprises two distinct contributions: (i) a tangential component, $\tilde{u}$, arising from gradients of $c^{(0)}$ along the filament length, independent of the filament configuration, and (ii) a normal component, $\tilde{v}$, resulting from gradients of $c^{(1)}$ across the filament cross-section, proportional to the curvature.
+Thus $\tilde{\bm{u}}_{\mathrm{slip}}$ comprises two distinct contributions: (i) a tangential component, $\tilde{u}$, arising from gradients of $c^{(0)}$ along the filament length, independent of the filament configuration, and (ii) a normal component, $\tilde{v}$, resulting from gradients of $c^{(1)}$ across the filament cross section, proportional to the curvature.